Natsuiro High School: Seishun Hakusho

 Natsuiro High School: Seishun Hakusho is an open world video game released on June 4, 2015, by D3 Publisher for PlayStation 3 and PlayStation 4.
 D3 Publisher officially describes the game as an "open world high school love adventure".

+The title of the game translates to "Summertime High School: A Young Man's Notes—How a New Exchange Student Like Myself Ran Into His Childhood Friend on the School Tour, Then for Some Reason Became Super-Popular with the Girls for His Daily Scoops on the School Photography Club Even Though He Only Takes Panty Shots, and What He Thinks as He Goes on Dates During His Summer of Island School Life."
+It holds the Guinness World Record for longest video game title.

 Gameplay

 The player assumes the role of a high school boy on the fictional island of Yumegashima (夢ヶ島), Japan.
 The player is able to explore the island.
-On many occasions, the player will find people that will give them quests, mostly to take pictures of schoolgirls' panties for a journalism club.
-If the player is seen doing so, they will be reported to the police, initiating a pursuit phase, where the player has to evade the police.
-If caught, the player will be taken into custody in a police station or the school counsellor's office, depending on where the player was caught.
+On many occasions, the player will find people that will give them quests, for example to find lost possessions or assist with interviews for the school's journalism club.
+The game also includes a photo mode, which allows for upskirt shots of female NPCs to be taken, but if the player is seen doing so, they will be reported to the police, initiating a pursuit phase, where the player has to evade the police.
+If caught, the player will be taken into custody in a police station or the school counselor's office, depending on where the player was caught.

 Development

 Natsuiro Haisukuru: Seishun Hakusho was announced in November 20, 2014's Weekly Famitsu.
 About a week later, D3 Publisher released details about the main outline and four of its heroines.
 In the December 4, 2014's Weekly Famitsu they revealed three new female characters.
 On December 10, 2014, D3 Publisher uploaded the first trailer on their official YouTube channel, revealing the theme song "Natsuiro Butterfly" (夏色バタフライ☆) by Megu & Tamaki.
 In February 2015, the release date, thirteen new characters and their voice actors were revealed.
 An eight-minute trailer was released on May 15, 2015.
 Natsuiro Haisukuru Seishun Hakusho was inspired by action role-playing open world game The Elder Scrolls V: Skyrim.
 The game's producer is Nobuyuki Okajima.